lucascbeyeler/zimbra/README.md

 Dependencies
 ------------

-It's a good idea to apply the role lucascbeyeler.commons before run this playbook, because we do not cover any kind of server preparation, like updates.
+To run this playbook, you will need to run [lucascbeyeler.commons](https://github.com/lucascbeyeler/ansible-commons) too.
+We do not cover any kind of server preparation, like upgrade the system or change the hostname (even put the hostname in /etc/hosts is made by commons).
+The motive is because all my playbooks will need some kind of preparation before executed, so to not including the same code in every single project, I made a different playbook that will do everything that is considered "common" in each one of my playbooks.

 Example Playbook
 ----------------